Maintaining Strong Media Relations

 • Avoid sounding defensive, pained, overburdened or arrogant.

-Learn everything possible about the organization's mission, history, current issues, ongoing issues, etc. Then, learn everything about local news organizations and how they operate.
+Learn everything possible about the organization's mission, history, current events, ongoing issues, etc. Then, learn everything about local news organizations and how they operate.
 You’ll build relationships by being the go-to person for information with the added benefit of understanding how the reporters’ jobs work, too.

 Discover More You May Like